wr5477/Online-Shoppers-Purchasing-Intention-Analysis/README.md

 - Machine learning models can effectively predict purchase intention despite class imbalance
 - Seasonal and behavioral segmentation provides additional insight beyond traditional classification

----

-## 📚 Reference
-This project was completed as part of a UT Austin course and was inspired by publicly available datasets and educational resources related to statistical machine learning.